AliAzaz/PracticeComposeExamples/README.md

 )
 ```

+* ***cutoutShape*** the cutout will be added to the BottomAppBar.
+It would be the same shape that's used inside the [FloatingActionButton],
+when [BottomAppBar] and [FloatingActionButton] are being used together in [Scaffold].
+This shape will be drawn with an offset around all sides.
+The cutout look will not visible if null value is passed in cutoutShape.

 ### BottomNavigation
 In this heading we will learn BottomNavigation.
 It's a type of TABs navigation architecture type of layout.
 BottomNavigation contains [BottomNavigationItem]
-that defines single item and show in [RowScope].
+that defines single item and show in [RowScope] manner.

 ```sh
 @Composable